 once applied, the cache information should begin to be collected according to NF-DATA definition. we can now play with different sorting, filtering and aggregation functions, or even export it externally using CSV. as we’re now interested only for per-AS sourced traffic, the filter command will be simple:

 c3845#show flow monitor FM-ATMAN cache aggregate routing source as counter bytes sort highest counter bytes Processed 6 flows Aggregated to 6 flows Showing the top 6 flows IP SRC AS BYTES flows ========= ========== ========== 24724 1669629642 1 2529 375072464 1 16265 172599860 1 8615 2173 1 2852 64 1

 we see that on the ATMAN link we have most of the traffic originated from AS 24724. and on the TP (Orange) link:

 c3845#show flow monitor FM-TP cache aggregate routing source as counter bytes sort highest counter bytes Processed 8 flows Aggregated to 8 flows Showing the top 8 flows IP SRC AS BYTES flows ========= ========== ========== 5617 166892112 1 34805 1435138 1 41023 1613 1 48224 1400 1 39006 1063 1 283 437 1 20829 152 1

-…most of the traffic comes from AS5617. of course it doesn’t have to be this way always, but it’s quick and dirty verification if the traffic patterns are sane. does gathering and processing of all this information take a lot of RP CPU? on 3845 platform for 300Mbit/s of aggregated traffic it costs 2-3% CPU additional load. if you selected your platform correctly - that shouldn’t be a problem.
+…most of the traffic comes from AS5617. of course it doesn’t have to be this way always, but it’s quick and dirty verification if the traffic patterns are sane. does gathering and processing of all this information take a lot of RP CPU? on 3845 platform for 300Mbit/s of aggregated traffic costs 2-3% additional CPU load. if you selected your platform correctly - that shouldn’t be a problem.